Hastings, New Zealand: 1932 to 1999

 Because of their proximity to each other and their relatively small populations, Hastings and Napier are often seen as candidates for further amalgamation.
-This was attempted with the 1999 Amalgamation Referendum where 75% of Napier residents opposed, and 64% of Hastings residents were in support.
+This was attempted with the 1999 Amalgamation Referendum, where 75% of Napier residents opposed, and 64% of Hastings residents were in support.

 2000 to today

 At 11.25 pm on 25 August 2008, the city was hit by an earthquake measuring 5.9 on the Richter scale.
-The epicentre was based only 10 km south of the city, near Mt Erin at a depth of 32 km.
+The epicentre was based only 10 km south of the city, near Mt Erin, at a depth of 32 km.
 The earthquake caused minor damage to shops, where stock was shaken off shelves.
 Power outages were also reported.
 This was the most powerful earthquake to hit the region since the 5.8 Hastings earthquake in October 2001.

 In 2010, the city, together with New Plymouth became one of the two walking and cycling "model communities", qualifying for further co-funding by the national government to improve its walking paths and cycleways, and encourage people to use active forms of transport.

 In August–September 2016, 5,200 people after the local water supply in Havelock North tested positive for the pathogen Campylobacter jejeuni.
 One death in a nursing home was suspected to be due to the outbreak.
 It is suspected that after heavy rain fell on 5–6 August, water contamination from flooding caused the outbreak, although this is the subject of a government Inquiry.
 It is the largest outbreak of waterborne disease ever to occur in New Zealand.
 All schools in Havelock North closed for two weeks, with the Hastings District Council advising an urgent notice to boil water for at least one minute before consumption.
-This notice was lifted on September the 3rd, with the outbreak officially under control.
+This notice was lifted on 3 September, with the outbreak officially under control.

 Chlorination of the Havelock North water supply started on Friday the 12th, and 9 water tankers were brought in containing water from the Hastings water supply.
 One of these trucks again tested positive for E-Coli contamination, prompting the Hastings District Council to chlorinate the water supply of both Hastings and Flaxmere as a precautionary measure.

-In November 2017 Sandra Hazlehurst, formerly Councilor for Hastings-Havelock North Ward became the first woman Mayor of Hastings.
-Hazlehurst was elected as result of a by-election triggered by the formal resignation of Mayor Lawrence Yule in June.
+In November 2017, Sandra Hazlehurst, formerly Councilor for Hastings-Havelock North Ward, became the first woman Mayor of Hastings.
+Hazlehurst was elected as a result of a by-election triggered by the formal resignation of Mayor Lawrence Yule in June.